mfumagalli/Copenhagen/Files/day1.md

 ```
 $ANGSD/angsd -b $DATA/ALL.bamlist -ref $REF -out Results/ALL \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
-        -minMapQ 20 -minQ 20 -minInd 40 -setMinDepth 70 -setMaxDepth 200 -doCounts 1 \
+        -minMapQ 20 -minQ 20 -minInd 40 -setMinDepth 70 -setMaxDepth 300 -doCounts 1 \
         -GL 1 -doMajorMinor 1 -doMaf 1 -skipTriallelic 1 \
         -SNP_pval 1e-2 \
-        -doGeno 32 -doPost 1 &> /dev/null
+        -doGeno 32 -doPost 1
 ```
 Unzip the results but you cannot open it since it is in binary format:
 ```
 gunzip Results/ALL.geno.gz
 ```

 We are going to use `ngsCovar`, which estimates the covariance matrix between individuals based on genotype probabilities.
-Then this matrix will be decomposed into principal componenets which will be investigated for population structure analyses.
+Then this matrix will be decomposed into principal components which will be investigated for population structure analyses.
 If you type:
 ```
 $NGSTOOLS/ngsPopGen/ngsCovar